Code of Ethics for Counselors

 Supervisors must refrain from intimate relationships until 2 years after termination of supervision.

 Requires the retention of all supervision electronic communications including clerical and appointment scheduling.

 Potential Conflicts with State Board Codes of Ethics

 In terms of keeping your license, your state board code of ethics are the most important.
 There are instances when professional association code of ethics conflict with state ethics.

 Georgia's Composite Licensing Board of Professional Counselors Social Workers and Marriage and Family Therapists code of ethics prohibits client intimate relationships.
 These ethics however do not specify a time period that allows for intimate relationships after termination.
 But Georgia's board has historically enforced in manner that intimate relationships are an ethics violation for an indefinite period of time after termination; never ethical at any point in time after terminating with the client.
 This directly conflicts with both NBCC and ACA codes of ethics.
 AAMFT ethics are 'silent' on a time period post-termination.

 In addition, under Georgia law an intimate relationship with a client is a felony.
 A client cannot consent to an intimate relationship and consensual sex cannot be used as a defense in criminal proceedings.

 Where can I find Code of ethics for LPC SW and MFT in Georgia?

 Here are the Composite Board rules.
 Attest to the copyright notice and the composite board rules will load onto the page.
 Locate chapter 135-5.
-You may want to copy and paste in a MS Word document and save to your computer for future reference.

 The GA Counselor Code of Ethics, Chapter 135-7.